DeniseMak/nlpstats-proto/testing/readme.md

 Jesse:

+By 330
+* Change name.
+* Huge headlines?
+* Copy editing
+* Subsamples and inline box on last page.

+By 5PM
 * Yellow results if things change above.
 Grey tabs if impossible, highlight current tab
-* Change name.
+* Set fixed x dimension and  SVG Size

+* can .button go back into CSS file?
+Couldn't get it to work when it was in `other.css`, so for now it's in `<style>` in `tab_interface.html`.
+* Tooltips wider than tall.
+* Make first column of tables wider in css

 * Take good screenshots in SVG.
-* Subsamples and inline box on last page.
 * Upload and download config file, config file in user dir
-* SVG Size
-* Huge headlines?
-* Copy editing

 * Finish plumbing report. (make partial report work)
-* Tooltips wider than tall.
-* Make first column of tables wider in css
-* Set fixed x dimension
-* can .button go back into CSS file?
-Couldn't get it to work when it was in `other.css`, so for now it's in `<style>` in `tab_interface.html`.

 Low Priority:
 * Two column
+* Webserver host

 Denise: